 Five reasons why New Year's resolutions don’t work

 We all hope that the New Year will bring new opportunities and be the year we make positive changes, become happier and achieve personal and professional success.
-However – we tend to resist change and may not give our goals sufficient thought.
-So before you write a long list, consider the following reasons that could undermine your plans and you will be better prepared.
+However, when it comes to change, we tend to resist it, though knowing it will better our lives.
+We often don’t give our goals sufficient thought or place unrealistic expectations on ourselves.

-If that’s because they are ongoing, lifetime goals, great!
-But if it’s because you didn’t achieve them last year, you may feel disheartened and hopeless, knowing deep down as you write them, that you are just going through the motions and already expecting that you will fail again.
-Not a positive mindset with which to start the year!
+Simply setting a New Year’s resolution for 2019 because you didn’t achieve them last year, may leave you feeling disheartened and hopeless, knowing deep down as you write them, that you are just going through the motions and already expecting to fail again.
+Starting the year with a negative mindset will hinder your chance to achieve goals.

-For example – deciding “to learn more” is just an initial idea, not a clear goal.
-How will you know what you really want to learn, how it will benefit you, where to start, how to monitor progress and at what point you have achieved what you wanted?
-Such a vague resolution is easily forgotten.
+For example – deciding “to learn more” is an initial idea, not a clear goal.
+Ask yourself: what do I want to learn, how will it benefit me, what should I start with, how to monitor my progress and at what point have I achieved what I wanted?
+A vague resolution is easily forgotten so try and be as clear and realistic as possible.

-When you honour your values, you are being true to yourself, everything flows and life is good.
+When you honour your values, you’re being true to yourself.
 But setting goals that aren’t in line with what is deeply important to you (such as integrity, connection, caring, recognition, making a contribution) will usually result in you self sabotaging without understanding why.
-This can lead to a repeat of the negative emotions mentioned in point one – with additional self judgement and criticism thrown in.
+This can lead to a repeat of the negative emotions mentioned in point one – with additional self-judgement and criticism thrown in.

-If you do not check that all the areas of your life are in balance, you could easily have a great set of goals focused around one aspect of your life, your career for example, only to find you get your desired promotion but you, yourself, are in a bad way, having neglected your health and personal relationships, are having no fun and are in debt.
+If you don’t check that all the areas of your life are in balance, you could easily have a great set of goals focused around one aspect of your life, your career for example.
+Only to find you get your desired promotion but you, yourself, are in a bad way, having neglected your health and personal relationships, are having no fun and are in debt.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.